Nodal sets of Laplace eigenfunctions: estimates of the Hausdorff measure in dimension two and three: Estimates of the nodal sets of eigenfunctions

 \subsection{Upper estimate in dimension two}

-Following \cite{DF1}, in dimension two, introducing local isothermal coordinates in a geodesic ball of radius $r$, we transform an eigenfunction $u$, $\Delta_M u+\lambda u=0$ to a function $f$ in the unit ball of $\R^2$ that satisfies $\Delta_0 f+\lambda r^{2}\psi f=0 $, where $\Delta_0$ is the Euclidian Laplacian and $\psi$ is a bounded function (the bound depends on the metric).
+Following \cite{DF1}, using local isothermal coordinates in a geodesic disk of radius $r$, we transform the eigenfunction $u$, $\Delta_M u+\lambda u=0$ to a function $f$ in the unit ball of $\R^2$ that satisfies $\Delta_0 f+\lambda r^{2}\psi f=0 $, where $\Delta_0$ is the Euclidian Laplacian and $\psi$ is a bounded function (the bound depends on the metric).

 We will combine the combinatorial argument from Section \ref{ss:ca} with the following estimate for the length of the nodal set by Donnelly and Fefferman, \cite{DF1}.
 Let $Q$ be the unit square.

 {\it Suppose that $g:Q\to \R$ satisfies $\tilde{N}(g, Q)\le \Gamma $, $\Delta g=\Gamma\psi g$, where $\psi$ is a function in $Q$ with sufficiently small $L^\infty$-norm.
 Then }